albertomorini/Byce/readme.md

 ### Development
 The mobile app is created with <a href="https://cordova.apache.org/">Apache Cordova</a>, a JavaScript framework that allows to build hybrid apps for Android and iOS.

-The mobile app
+At this moment has been created only the apk for Android, iOS will follows in future.

 ![ByceGUI](./+img/byceGUI.png)
-> Actually has been created just an apk for Android, iOS will follows in future.
+> Example of Byce's interface (startup, wrong password, correct password)

 Server's code is made with JavaScript and executed by <a href="https://nodejs.org/en/">NodeJS</a>, but, isn't the only technology!
 There are other self-hosted software used to provide a full solution, in order: